OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 to files.opentreeoflife.org, which should be done whenever a there's a new OTT release.

+Moved all archive URLs for the source taxonomies at the top of the Makefile.

+### Maintenance, administration, documentation

+I upgraded jython from 2.5.3 to 2.7.0 because I wanted to use some newer features, such as "import *".
+This required changes to the Makefile.

+I created a shell script 'bin/jython' that invokes Java with both jython and smasher active.
+It is invoked the same way as the 'python' shell command.
+The script is made by a Makefile rule from a template.

+I removed jscheme, which we weren't using.
+(Maintainer deceased, sadly.)

 Smasher can compute a list of OTT ids that are OTU mapping targets in phylesystem, which it uses for various purposes.
 Because it takes a while to generate this, it is checked into the repository and only updated on request.
 It doesn't matter a whole lot if it's accurate.
 I did an update around 20 June.

-I improved the contributors list in various ways, and added Peter Midford.

-* Moved all archive URLs for the source taxonomies at the top of the Makefile.
+Others...

 * Created a Makefile target 'refresh-ncbi' for refreshing the local copy of NCBI Taxonomy from the NCBI ftp site.